The best cafés and restaurants in Grindelwald, plus tips for families with children.

 And just look at how cute they are …

-If you are looking for other restaurant recommendations in Grindelwald, some places to try are:
+If you are looking for restaurant recommendations in Grindelwald, our favourite places include:

 Bistro Memory A casual restaurant with lots of rustic charm.
 Definitely the place to go for delicious burgers and fries, as well as their varied options for a traditional Swiss Rösti (potato cakes or hash browns).
 They also serve a delicious Swiss macaroni & cheese with a traditional applesauce on the side.
 A childrens’ menu is available for the little ones.